Polyclonal Antibody Generation

 • Of pre-immune sera and antisera

-Phase 5 - QC & shipping
+Phase 5 - QC & deliverables

-Approximate project duration: 5 weeks (high speed protocol for proteins).
+Approximate project duration: 5 weeks

 Extended protocols available.